Best time to visit: Spring through Fall

 Where to stay: Supai Campground

-Supai is an oasis beneath the Grand Canyon's south rim - but it's not a part of Grand Canyon National Park.
-Supai itself is a tiny, Native American town in the canyon - the ancestral and current home of members of the Havasupai Tribe.
+The oasis of Supai is one of the country’s most spectacular natural destinations.
+Supai itself is a tiny, Native American town in the canyon - the ancestral and current home of the Havasupai Tribe.
 A mile south of the town is a system of turquoise waterfalls which are famous the world-over.
 Advanced reservations are required - read more about making a reservation in the Useful Info section below.

 Must See Attractions:

-Navajo Falls - The first waterfall that you reach - there is an Upper and Lower Navajo Falls which are both incredible with intricate travertine formations.
-This is a popular place to swim.
+Navajo Falls - The first waterfall that you reach - there is an Upper and Lower Navajo Falls which are both really cool with intricate travertine formations.
+This is a great place to swim.

-Havasu Falls - The most famous waterfall in the group, and another great place to swim.
+Havasu Falls - The most famous waterfall in the group, and another popular place to swim.
 The hiking path descends from the top of Havasu Falls and circles around to it's base.

-Beaver Falls - The last major waterfall which is several miles down canyon from Mooney Falls.
-The hike to get here crosses the creek often - wear shoes that can get wet.
+Beaver Falls - The last major waterfall - about 3 miles down canyon from Mooney Falls.
+The hike to get here crosses the creek multiple times, so wear shoes that can get wet.
+There are a few ladders in the area surrounding Beaver Falls and also a famous cavern underneath the water that you can swim into.

 Advanced camping reservations can be made online here.
 2019 campsites went on sale February 1st and are now sold out for the year.

 You must obtain an advance reservation to visit Supai.
-When you arrive, you will receive a wristband and there are rangers who will check for it.
+When you arrive, you will receive a wristband and a tag for your tent.
 Day hiking down to Supai from the canyon rim is not allowed - you are required to stay the night if you hike down and you must have a reservation as it is always at capacity.

 All reservations are non-refundable and non-transferrable.